-The result is shown in Fig. \ref{fig:classification_result_svm}.
-The accuracy of doc2vec is almost the same across the categories, which is as expected because doc2vec uses only the textual content.
-In the \textit{least active} categories (L1–L5), BASTEXT and prod2vec perform better than doc2vec.
-Although not large, the differences between BASTEXT and prod2vec with doc2vec increase in the \textit{most active} categories (H1–H5), indicating the important role of purchase data in the performance.
-In the \textit{most active} categories, BASTEXT still performs better than prod2vec, implying that introducing textual contents improves the effectiveness of the representations.
+The result is shown in Fig.\ref{fig:classification_result_svm}.
+The accuracies of doc2vec are almost the same across the categories.
+This is expected because doc2vec uses only the textual content.
+In the \textit{least active} categories (L1-L5), BASTEXT and prod2vec perform better than doc2vec, however, the differences are not big.
+The differences between BASTEXT and prod2vec with doc2vec become larger in the \textit{most active} categories (H1-H5), indicating the important role of purchase data in the performance.
+In the \textit{most active} categories, BASTEXT is still better than prod2vec.
+This implies that introducing the texts will improve the effectiveness of the representations.